Shippable/docs/sources/reference/admiral-aws-marketplace.md

 ## Purchase and install process
-Purchase and install Shippable Server SE by visiting [its listing on the AWS Marketplace](add link).
+Purchase and install Shippable Server SE by visiting [its listing on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B072K2F5KF).
 When purchasing Shippable Server SE from the AWS Marketplace, you'll make the purchase via your AWS account using the payment method associated with your account.